Attercap/contact-list/README.md

 This is a basic "proof of concept" project and while it does work, there may be bugs and it's not protected from all possible user errors.

 SQL is currently in-line for "ease of read"/code dissemination.
 In a working project would be Stored Proc.

-Next steps:
-1. Code clean-up/patternization of dtos (especially contact list /w proper messaging in case of error)
-2. Change username-based created contact tables to guid-based (with script to automate existing table updates)

-(see feature/code-cleanup branch for next steps progress)